 Cleaning Gloves

 If you’re dealing with grimy and greasy surfaces, wearing gloves is vital!
-Especially when using solutions that include vinegar, make sure you wear gloves so your hands don’t smell afterward.
+Especially when using solutions that include vinegar, make sure you wear gloves so that your hands don’t smell afterward.

 Some store-bought cleaning solutions may also strongly advise that you wear gloves, as they may contain ingredients that are harmful to the skin.